Frequently Asked Questions

 Do students need to apply to Pacific University prior to or at the time that they are applying to the dental hygiene program?

 Students do not need to submit a separate application to Pacific University.

 Do you keep applications on-file from previous years?

-All applications are kept on-file for three (3) years.
+All applications are kept on-file for two years.
 In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), matriculating students do have access to their permanent files.
 Pacific University does not provide access to admissions records to applicants who are denied admission, or students who decline an offer of admission.

 Is there a waiting list?

 We do have a waiting list for the same year of entry.
 However if an applicant is not accepted in to the class from the Waitlist, it does not carry over.
 Applicants will need to complete the admissions process the following year to be reconsidered for admission.